How Do I Become a Cosmetic Dermatologist?

 In general, the field

 Cosmetic dermatology focuses on procedures and techniques that improve the appearance of the skin or remove blemishes that, while unsightly, aren’t necessarily medically problematic.
 Laser surgery is commonly used to remove hair, birthmarks, scars, and tattoos.
 BotoxTM injections and chemical peels are two other popular procedures for achieving a more youthful appearance.
-Hair restoration and hair transplants are common procedures used cosmetic dermatologists to treat hair loss.
+Hair restoration and hair transplants are common procedures used by cosmetic dermatologists to treat hair loss.

 Requirements for Basic Education